 The information system part is modelled with an inventory at the core.
 The inventory plays a crucial role in the Use Cases 3, 4, 7 and 8 (see [11, Figs. 1.6, 1.6, 1.6, 1.6]), which describe how to order products, receive ordered products, change the price of a product and how products might be exchanged among the stores of a enterprise.
-Therefore, we provide a similarly detailed discussion of its specification as we did with the cash desk application in Sect.
-1.3.3.
-The most prominent new modelling aspect with respect to behaviour specifications discussed above is the specification of synchronous message call receptions.
-Afterwards, in order to complete our specifications of the static structure of this part of the trading system, we briefly describe the static structure of the components Data, Reporting, ProductDispatcher and DataBase.
-The particular port and component behaviour specifications would essentially mirror the behaviour as specified in the behaviours of Inventory.
-Also, they do not illustrate new modelling features, hence we do not provide explicit specifications thereof.
+The most prominent new modelling aspect with respect to the embedded system part in Sect.
+1.3.3 is the specification of synchronous message call receptions.
+The specifications of Data, Reporting, ProductDispatcher and DataBase can be found on our web page [10].